 - Step 8: select a class and the assignment dates.

 - Step 9: (optional) assign to some students.

 Step 1: find and select the music.

 To create an assignment from repertoire found in the SmartMusic catalog, first search for the title you want to assign.
-You can choose Find Music from the Navigation Menu or search on the Home Page under Music Categories.
+You can choose Music Catalog from the Sidebar or search on the Home Page under Music Categories.
 For more information, see Finding and opening music.